rajesh-s/computer-architecture-and-systems-resources/README.md

 - [Discussion on Lowlevel LLVM-like language as HDL middle layer](https://github.com/SymbiFlow/ideas/issues/19)
 - [Chips for Machine Intelligence in 2019](https://www.jameswhanlon.com/new-chips-for-machine-intelligence.html)
 - [Microprocessor trend data](https://github.com/karlrupp/microprocessor-trend-data)
+- [Demonstration of Hardware Effects](https://github.com/Kobzol/hardware-effects) - This repository demonstrates various hardware effects that can degrade application performance in surprising ways and that may be very hard to explain without knowledge of the low-level CPU and OS architecture.

 ## Other specific curated lists related to CompArch